awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 ## Using a runbook to remediate an OpsItem issue<a name="OpsCenter-remediating-how-to"></a>

-When you execute a runbook from an OpsItem, you can run a simple version or you can choose the **Advanced configuration** option\.
+When you run a runbook from an OpsItem, you can run a simple version or you can choose the **Advanced configuration** option\.
 The **Advanced configuration** opens the runbook in Systems Manager Automation, which provides several options for executing the runbook\.

 ![\[An OpsCenter runbook that uses the Advanced Configuration and opens in Systems Manager Automation\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_runbook_advanced.png)

 The following procedure describes how to run a simple version of a runbook\.
 For information about executing an **Advanced configuration** runbook, see [Working with automations](automation-working.md)\.

 **Before You Begin**
-Before you execute a runbook to remediate an OpsItem issue, do the following:
+Before you run a runbook to remediate an OpsItem issue, do the following:
 + Verify that you have permission to run Systems Manager Automation documents\.
 For more information, see [Getting started with Automation](automation-setup.md)\.
-+ Collect resource\-specific ID information for the runbook that you want to execute\.
-For example, if you want to execute a runbook that restarts an EC2 instance, then you must specify the ID of the instance to restart\.
++ Collect resource\-specific ID information for the runbook that you want to run\.
+For example, if you want to run a runbook that restarts an EC2 instance, then you must specify the ID of the instance to restart\.

-**To execute a runbook to remediate an OpsItem issue**
+**To run a runbook to remediate an OpsItem issue**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.